Sunday, 2 June 2024

 He was proud to be a Hindu in an age when Western colonial discourse held Hinduism in contempt.

 No. After the Darwinian revolution, Christianity was on the back foot.
 Hinduism and Buddhism were on the ascendant.
 Blavatsky & Olcott's Theosophical Society swept the world.
 Yeats and Strindberg- like Emerson before them- were deeply versed in Indology.
 TS Eliot went the extra mile and got an MA in Sanskrit.
 But that wasn't that unusual.
 Aurobindo's (and Chesterton's) headmaster had a similar qualification.
-People like Andre and Simone Weil grew up reading Sanskrit in the original.
+People like Andre and Simone Weil grew up reading Sanskrit works in the original.
 Rabindranath got a Nobel precisely because he was the hereditary leader of a prestigious Hindu sect- which is why he swanned around in a kaftan.

 He self-identified with the tradition of its spiritual gurus and part of his life mission was to regenerate Hinduism and give Hindus self-confidence.
 He was passionate about this cause and often exalted the spiritual greatness of the ideals of Hinduism in the most lyrical manner.